Yousseif55/Woocommerce-Order-Desc-Former/README.md

 - **Admin Settings Page:** An easy-to-use settings page in WooCommerce to configure item formatting and separators.
 - **Dynamic Formatting:** Adjusts formatting in the admin panel with JavaScript for better readability.

-## Installation:

-1. **Upload Plugin Files:**
-   - Upload the `order-description-formatter` folder to the `/wp-content/plugins/` directory.

-2. **Activate the Plugin:**
-   - Go to the WordPress admin area, navigate to Plugins, and activate the "Order Description Formatter" plugin.

 ## Usage:

 ### 1. Configuring Settings